zouloux/prehook-proof-of-concept/README.md

 4. Hooks can be inside conditions as long they are inside component's factory phase.
 5. `useState` have a slightly different API.
 With more functional approach.
 6. Ref's are more usable with solo refs and multi-refs.
+7. `useEffect` update condition are on top of the declaration, before implementation.
+Small diff but cleaner and more readable code.

 ### Future
 This is built on typescript for now and will be pre-compiled for npm when (if) ready.